The following information describes the branch’s research programs and program areas.

 PPB uses a wide range of grants and cooperative agreements to support research in this area, including support for the following multicenter networks:

-Program Officials: Nahida Chakhtoura, Maurice Davis, John Ilekis
+Program Officials: Nahida Chakhtoura and John Ilekis

 PPB promotes studies of factors affecting the initiation and completion of labor, including the physiology, endocrinology, and medical management of birth.
-Of special concern are the causes and prevention of premature labor, threatened and habitual pregnancy loss, prolonged and dysfunctional labor, and obstructed labor.
+Of special concern are the causes and prevention of preterm labor, threatened and habitual pregnancy loss, prolonged and dysfunctional labor, and obstructed labor.

-Program Officials: Nahida Chakhtoura, Marion Koso-Thomas
+Program Officials: Nahida Chakhtoura and Marion Koso-Thomas

 - Birth asphyxia and hypoxic ischemic encephalopathy